-The Drake online Master of Science in Business Analytics program can be completed in two years, attending part-time.
-The program consists of 30 credit hours to be taken in the following areas:
+The Drake 100% online Master of Science in Business Analytics program can be completed in two years, attending part-time.
+The asynchronous courses are six weeks and the program consists of 30 credit hours to be taken in the following areas:

 - Core courses: 15 credit hours